ksdkamesh99/Flight-Price-Prediction/README.md

   * [Contact](#contact-)

+## Overview

 A Flask based Web Application that Predicts the Flight Price using RandomForestRegressor.Its GUI is based on Swagger API.
 This is hosted on the Heroku platform.

+## Bug / Feature Request
+If you find a bug (gave undesired results), kindly open an issue [here](https://github.com/ksdkamesh99/Flight-Price-Prediction/issues/new/choose) by including your search query and the expected result.

+If you'd like to request a new function, feel free to do so by opening an issue [here](https://github.com/ksdkamesh99/Flight-Price-Prediction/issues/new/).
+Please include sample queries and their corresponding results.